-- Approved delegation to the Chief Executive to determine whether an appropriate assessment is required under regulation 63 of the Conservation of Habitats and Species Regulations 2017 and where required carry out the assessment. - Considered a record of housing delivery and policy monitoring in the National Park in 2018/19 and over the full plan period from 2006 - 2019. - Undertake further update of housing delivery through annual monitoring update as part of Local Plan review in 2021 - Approved the appointment of contractors to carry out work on the trails structures, as identified by specialist surveyors in the Trails Structures Survey 2015. - Corporate Property Asset Management Plan approved by Authority. - The Programmes and Resources Committee -Climate Change Member Task Group established in 2019, has now been agreed as a Steering Group with amended Terms of Reference and Members will be appointed annually at the Authority AGM. - Progress on the National Park Management Plan will be reported back to Members as part of the National Park Management Plan Annual Monitoring Report presented to the May 2021 Authority Meeting. - Updated Members on the operation of the Hope Valley Explorer in 2019 and the plans for 2020 and agreed an approach of a strengthening partnership model as we develop the service over the next two years.
-A further update will be forthcoming in 2021 as officers' work with partners to resume the summer service following interruption during the Coronavirus pandemic. - The Authority has contributed to and endorsed the National Parks England Climate Change Position Statement. - Ideas for a new support scheme which would properly reward farmers and land managers for the delivery of a full suite of public goods have been further developed in particular through Defra's Environmental Land Management (ELM) Tests and Trials.
-A Peak District ELM Test and Trail exploring whether the National Character Assessments (NCA) are a good tool for the new support system and in particular for spatial prioritisation and the development of Land Management Plans was completed for the White Peak NCA.
-The test has continued in the Dark and South West Peak NCAs and will be completed in 21/22. - £5m of delivery carried out during the 2020/21 winter delivery season of restoration work by the Moors for the Future Partnership - New commercial plan approved by members, setting out how the Authority plans to diversify its income to support delivery of National park outcomes - During 2020/21 the Resources Management Meeting considered a number of climate change issues including: - o Carbon Management Plan 2 - o Climate Change Vulnerability Assessment
+- Approved delegation to the Chief Executive to determine whether an appropriate assessment is required under regulation 63 of the Conservation of Habitats and Species Regulations 2017 and where required carry out the assessment. - Considered a record of housing delivery and policy monitoring in the National Park in 2018/19 and over the full plan period from 2006 - 2019. - Undertake further update of housing delivery through annual monitoring update as part of Local Plan review in 2021 - Approved the appointment of contractors to carry out work on the trails structures, as identified by specialist surveyors in the Trails Structures Survey 2015. - Asset Management Plan approved by Authority. - The Programmes and Resources Committee Climate Change Member Task Group established in 2019, has now been agreed as a Steering Group with amended Terms of Reference and Members will be appointed annually at the Authority AGM. - Progress on the National Park Management Plan was reported back to Members as part of the National Park Management Plan Annual Monitoring Report presented to the May 2022 Authority Meeting. - Updated Members on the operation of the Hope Valley Explorer in 2019 and the plans for 2020 and agreed an approach of a strengthening partnership model as we develop the service over the next two

+- years.
+A further update provided to Programmes and Resources Committee in January 2022, setting out proposals for further development of the Hope Valley Explorer and wider sustainable travel ambitions. - The Authority has contributed to and endorsed the National Parks England Climate Change Position Statement. - The Peak District Environmental Land Management (ELM) Test and Trail explored whether National Character Assessments (NCA's) are a good tool for the new support system and in particular for spatial prioritisation and the development of Land Management Plans was completed.
+The test worked with farmers, land managers and land owners in the White Peak, Dark Peak and South West Peak NCAs and concluded that NCAs were a useful tool for use in ELM.
+In particular the feedback highlighted that famers and land managers liked a local convenor who knew the local area and was trusted, local advice and guidance and local flexibility.
+There were subtle differences between the NCAs and more detail is available in the final report on the website if required. - The Farming in Protected Landscapes programme has funded £1.2m of farmer/land manager led projects delivering for climate, nature, people and place. - Following the Exit from the EU the Moors for the Future Partnership has continued to fundraise and invest in the upland landscape of the Dark Peak.
+At the height of EU investment this was £5m per annum it is now around £3mNew commercial plan approved by members, setting out how the Authority plans to diversify its income to support delivery of National park outcomes - During 2021/22 the Resources Management Meeting considered a number of climate change issues including: - Carbon Management Plan 2 Annual Report - National Park England Delivery Plan for Climate Leadership